 - For long term outdoor activities, it is better to keep an extra pair of traveling boots in your gear.
 In the case of emergency, the quickest option will be using that extra pair of boots.
 Once you are back to your camp, you may fix the ones got damaged.

 - Keep all the necessary items needed for fixing your shoes like adhesives, shoe laces, soles and heels etc. It is because sometimes the sole is totally irreparable and you will need to replace it rather than attempting to fix it.
 If you will have the availability, the replacement isn’t a difficult job.
+Check out our top pick for the best hiking boot laces to give you options.

 - Try to look at your track and trail.
 If your shoes are capable of withstanding the trail, use it.
 Otherwise avoid it as it may cause the damage to your feet, ankles or be the cause of ergonomic diseases.
 Use the appropriate boots made for the specified trails and areas.
 This is not just about the durability and longevity of your boots but for your own comfort as well.